bilyes/conman/README.md

 # ConMan, A Concurrency Manager for Go

-ConMan is a concurrency manager that allows you to set a limit to the number of go-routines you want to run concurrently.
+ConMan is a concurrency manager that allows you to set a limit to the number of tasks that are can run concurrently.
 It provides an intuitive interface for defining and running any type of tasks concurrently.

 ### Example